carlynorama/PluginExplorer/README.md

 ## Handy Rules of Thumb

-- run on demand: command plugin
+- run on demand, makes edits to source/package folder: command plugin
 - run only if resources are missing or stale: build plugin
 - run every build, before the build: pre-build plugin